martinsbash/martinsbash/README.md

 # Martins Bash

 AI researcher and benchmark engineer with a background in finance & data analysis.
 I evaluate how models reason under real-world conditions, stress test where failures fall into repeating patterns rather than random errors, and test the limits of what prompt architecture can actually enforce.
-The tooling I build extends that research: error classifiers that catch failure patterns before output is final, self-correcting agents that carry corrections across context resets, and systems that keep model behavior consistent under adversarial conditions and more...
+The tooling I build extends that research: error classifiers that catch failure patterns before output is final, self-correcting agents that carry corrections across context resets, systems that keep model behavior consistent under adversarial conditions and more...

 Based in Toronto.
 Active work lives in [`claude-skills`](https://github.com/martinsbash/claude-skills), a library of reliability-focused skills for Claude that started as infrastructure for my own research workflow.
 I also co-run [Afro Creative Group](https://afrocreativegroup.lovable.app), a web and creative agency.